 6. How To Lighten Dark Hair Color

 Did you end up coloring your hair a shade darker than the expected shade?
 Or do you wish to just change the dark hair color to something light and fun?
-Here’s a way to fix the shade to suit your preference.
+Here’s a way to fix the hair-darkening problem and get to a shade to suit your preference.

 How To Fix It:

 To get a lighter shade, you can start with bleach.
-Note that in a single sitting, your hair color should not be lifted more than two shades.
+Note that in a single sitting, your color should not be lifted more than two hair shades.
+Remember, hair brightening takes time and patience.
 If you have dyed your hair blonde and it turned out darker than expected, you can use a clarifying shampoo as a quick solution.
 A clarifying shampoo can lighten the color in just three washes.

 For a long-term solution, you can bleach your hair and dye it with a lighter shade or simply tone it.